joe-p/Mithras-Contracts/README.md

 ## TODO

+### Support Sending to an Algorand Address

+Currently every transfer/withdrawal must specify a Mithras public key as the receiver, which is different from Algorand addresses.
+If the circuit allowed either a Mithras public key OR an Algorand address, then it would be possible to send funds directly to an Algorand address without knowing their Mithras public key.
+This also allows Mithras transactions to inherit some of the signing-related properties of Algorand, such as lsigs, msig, and rekeys.
+This would also enable app accounts to use the Mithras protocol if we use an app verifier instead of lsig (which is very expensive, but possible with AlgoPlonk).

+This would require the address executing the withdrawal to be a public input to the withdrawal circuit.
+The circuit would skip the EdDSA signature verification if an address is provided and verification would be done by the smart contract instead.

 ### Switch to BLS12-381

 Currently the circuit uses BN254 and the baby jubjub curve.
 We should switch to BLS12-381 and the Bandersnatch curve which is a more modern curve that offers better security.